 A: Unfortunately, due to post-event violence as well as University and municipal safety requirements, the event has been cancelled by University administration.
-The initial $150,000 budget for the event has been reallocated internally amongst the committees to meet student needs for diverse campus programming, including a large spring concert now held indoors in the Rutgers Athletic Center.
+The initial $150,000 budget for the event has been reallocated internally amongst the committees to meet student needs for diverse campus programming, including Beats on the Banks, held in the fall and spring semester in the College Ave Gym.

 Q: How is RUPA organized?
 What positions are there?
 How can I get involved right now?

 A: RUPA Council consists of about 30 Assistant Directors assigned to specific committees responsible for programming and staffing our 150 events throughout the year.
 Our Executive Board of Directors consists of seven students responsible for managing a specific committee and furthering RUPA’s mission on a broader level.
 We have 25 members of our Special Ops Squad (SOS) which help us run events.
 We also have an opportunities for any student to become a Brand Ambassador which helps spread awareness about RUPA and their events.
 Approximately 30 Brand Ambassadors are recruited in both the Fall and the Spring semesters.
 You can get involved by attending one of our bi-weekly RUPA Interest Meetings and volunteering at events.
 In February each year we recruit and select the new Council for the following year.
 The RUPA selection process is managed by our Human Resources committee and consists of an initial application followed by an interview for both the Assistant Director and Director positions.
 Candidates are evaluated on their interview by non-returning or graduating RUPA Council members, as well as our professional staff advisors.
 To learn more about getting involved with RUPA visit our Join RUPA page.

 Q: Who has the opportunity to be a part of Council?
 Do I need to be a General Member to be able to become an Assistant Director?